cdds-ab/jira2solidtime/README.md

 - **Sync History**: Last 50 syncs with status, duration, and entry counts
 - **Statistics**: Total syncs, success rate, time entries created
 - **Manual Sync**: Trigger sync immediately

+## How It Works

+### Sync Process

+1. **Fetch Worklogs**: Retrieves worklogs from Tempo API for configured time range
+2. **Enrich Data**: Fetches Jira issue summaries (with caching to reduce API calls)
+3. **Build Descriptions**: Creates formatted descriptions: `ISSUE-KEY: Summary - Comment`
+4. **Intelligent Sync**:
+   - **CREATE**: New worklogs are created in Solidtime
+   - **UPDATE**: Changed worklogs are updated (duration, description, or date changed)
+   - **DELETE**: Worklogs removed from Tempo are deleted from Solidtime
+   - **SKIP**: Unchanged entries are left alone (after existence check)
+5. **Track Mappings**: Maintains persistent mapping between Tempo and Solidtime entry IDs
+6. **Recovery**: Detects manually deleted entries (404) and recreates them automatically

+### Change Detection

+The sync only updates entries when:
+- Duration has changed
+- Description has changed (issue summary or worklog comment)
+- Date/time has changed

+Unchanged entries are skipped to minimize API calls, but existence is still verified via UPDATE to detect manual deletions.

+### Deduplication

+Each Tempo worklog ID is mapped to its corresponding Solidtime time entry ID in `data/worklog_mapping.json`.
+This ensures:
+- No duplicate entries are created
+- Updates target the correct entry
+- Deleted worklogs can be cleaned up

 ## Development